-Opinion | Why Bernard Henri-Levy believes American-led internationalism is more needed than ever
+Opinion | Why Bernard-Henri Levy believes American-led internationalism is more needed than ever

-In “The Will to See: Dispatches from a World of Misery and Hope,” BHL (as he is commonly known) illustrates the despair and neglect he encountered throughout 2020 while reporting out a series of international dispatches for Paris Match.
+In “The Will to See: Dispatches From a World of Misery and Hope,” BHL (as he is commonly known) illustrates the despair and neglect he encountered throughout 2020 while reporting out a series of international dispatches for Paris Match.
 The 73-year-old provocateur brought along a small film crew to interview some of the world’s most ignored people: women raped and murdered by Boko Haram; Kurdish troops still fighting and dying in Syria; Ukrainian soldiers in the Donbass; refugees living in squalor on the Greek island of Lesbos; the orphaned children of Islamic State soldiers.

 The stories are gruesome, each one exacerbated by the pandemic.
 The accompanying film, being screened in the United States this month, is a damning indictment of a selfish and callous Western world that turned inward in 2020.